 San Salvatore is a bump along the road to famous beaches on the Sinis Peninsula like Is Arutas.
-When we visited San Salvatore in the 1980’s there was a wooden replica of a typical southwestern bar right in front of the church.
+When we visited San Salvatore in the 1980’s there was a wooden replica of a typical southwestern saloon right in front of the church.
 It really rocked at night.
 You could order a beer and it came with peanuts you shucked then swept the refuse onto the floor like a real badass.
 Alas, the place was lost in a fire and never rebuilt.
 Quite a pity for San Salvatore.

 While the saloon is history, two restaurants remain in San Salvatore.
 Get the blue plate special.